 </table>

-- Search for the Code Module and insert it
+- Search for the Code Module and insert it into your section or row

-- Paste the HTML code you copied
+- Paste the complete HTML code inside the Code Module

 - Preview the page to make sure the table appears as expected